AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/component-basics.md

 Client-Side Libraries, clientlibs for short, provides a mechanism to organize and manage CSS and JavaScript files necessary for an AEM Sites implementation.
 Client-side libraries are the standard way to include CSS and JavaScript on a page in AEM.

 The [ui.frontend](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/uifrontend.html) module is a de-coupled [webpack](https://webpack.js.org/) project that is integrated into the build process.
 This enables the use of popular front-end libraries like Sass, LESS, and TypeScript.
-The `ui.frontend` module will be explored in more depth in the [Client Side Libraries chapter](/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md).
+The `ui.frontend` module is be explored in more depth in the [Client Side Libraries chapter](/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md).

 Next, update the CSS styles for the `HelloWorld` component.